 Observable Objects

-State properties provide a way to locally store the state of a view, are available only to the local view and, as such, cannot be accessed by other views unless they are subviews and state binding is implemented.
-State properties are also transient in that when the parent view goes away the state is also lost.
-Observable objects, on the other hand are used to represent persistent data that is both external and accessible to multiple views.
+State properties provide a way to store the state of a view locally, are available only to the local view, and, as such, cannot be accessed by other views unless they are subviews and state binding is implemented.
+State properties are also transient in that when the parent view goes away, the state is also lost.
+On the other hand, Observable objects represent persistent data that is both external and accessible to multiple views.

-An Observable object takes the form of a class or structure that conforms to the ObservableObject protocol.
-Though the implementation of an observable object will be application specific depending on the nature and source of the data, it will typically be responsible for gathering and managing one or more data values that are known to change over time.
-Observable objects can also be used to handle events such as timers and notifications.
+An Observable object takes the form of a class that conforms to the ObservableObject protocol.
+Though the implementation of an observable object will be application-specific depending on the nature and source of the data, it will typically be responsible for gathering and managing one or more data values known to change over time.
+Observable objects can also handle events such as timers and notifications.

-The observable object publishes the data values for which it is responsible as published properties.
-Observer objects then subscribe to the publisher and receive updates whenever changes to the published properties occur.
-As with the state properties outlined above, by binding to these published properties SwiftUI views will automatically update to reflect changes in the data stored in the observable object.
+The observable object publishes the data values it is responsible for as published properties.
+Observer objects then subscribe to the publisher and receive updates whenever published properties change.
+As with the state properties outlined above, by binding to these published properties, SwiftUI views will automatically update to reflect changes in the data stored in the observable object.

-The Combine framework provides a platform for building custom publishers for performing a variety of tasks from the merging of multiple publishers into a single stream to transforming published data to match subscriber requirements.
-This allows for complex, enterprise level data processing chains to be implemented between the original publisher and resulting subscriber.
+The Combine framework provides a platform for building custom publishers for performing various tasks, from merging multiple publishers into a single stream to transforming published data to match subscriber requirements.
+This allows for complex, enterprise-level data processing chains to be implemented between the original publisher and the resulting subscriber.
 That being said, one of the built-in publisher types will typically be all that is needed for most requirements.
-In fact, the easiest way to implement a published property within an observable object is to simply use the @Published property wrapper when declaring a property.
-This wrapper simply sends updates to all subscribers each time the wrapped property value changes.
+The easiest way to implement a published property within an observable object is to use the @Published property wrapper when declaring a property.
+This wrapper sends updates to all subscribers each time the wrapped property value changes.

-The following structure declaration shows a simple observable object declaration with two published properties:
+The following class shows a simple observable object declaration with two published properties:

 import Foundation